BIO165/BIO165/source/syllabus.rst

 ---------------
 Tuesday and Thursday 9:00 to 10:50 am.
 All class meetings are in the Sapp Building, room 104.

+Office Hours: At Clark W3.3, 4-5pm on Tuesdays (Jonas) and 11am-12pm on Wednesdays (Shaili)

 Prerequesites
 --------------
 Recommended preliminary knowledge in math, coding, and cell biology is outlined here.
 Please contact the instructor if unsure about these requirements.